mattpus/mattpus.github.io/_posts/2025-10-01-how-a-composition-root-simplified-our-architecture-at-work.md

-#How a Composition Root Simplified Our Architecture at Work
+# 🕸️How a Composition Root Simplified Our Architecture at Work

 When developing software features, it’s easy to fall into the trap of short-term decisions that later become long-term complexity.
 At first, everything seems manageable—requirements are clear enough, dependencies are minimal, and the code flows logically.
 But as features evolve and start interacting, things can get messy fast.
 This is a story of how I used the composition root pattern to untangle a growing web of features in a module I was working on—and how it helped restore clarity and reusability to our codebase.